rust-lang/rfcs/active/0000-allocator.md

 ```

 The design above is meant to provide a great deal of flexibility in
-how the GC is implemented in the default system allocator,
+how the garbage collector is implemented in the default system allocator,
 while ensuring that when the GC is not involved, there will
 be no overhead added by the glue that connects the high-level allocator
 to the underlying raw allocator.